Road crash costs

 Large quantities of data are required to determine all the costs using these methods.
 Per cost item, the necessary data include [7] [18]:

-• Medical costs: number of days that a casualty spent in hospital, the average cost per day of hospital or nursing home care and the number of ambulance trips per year.
+• Medical costs: number of days that a casualty spends in hospital, the average cost per day of hospital or nursing home care and the number of ambulance trips per year.
 Most medical costs are determined using VeiligheidNL’s burden of injury model, which uses data from medical records and cost estimations from various studies.

 • Production loss: duration of absenteeism and disability, remaining number of life years and production per person.
 Among the data used are, for example, disability insurance data and economic statistics of Statistics Netherlands and the Netherlands Bureau for Economic Policy Analysis.